The state of Nevada has had a significant breakthrough.

 This newly passed law aims to address the problem that arose when Nevada voters approved marijuana use in 2016.
 Under that law, there was no legal venue outside of private residences where you could consume cannabis, which posed a major challenge for tourists.

 Let’s uncover what exactly this new bill is and how it could impact the state of Nevada.

-Assembly Bill No. 341 allows dispensaries to apply for on-site consumption licenses and independent establishments to open pot bars or lounges.
+Assembly Bill No. 341 allows dispensaries to apply for on-site consumption licenses and independent establishments to open pot bars or Marijuana consumption lounges.
 It also legalizes smoking, consumption of single-serve THC-infused drinks and edibles, and live entertainment on these licensed venues.

-Existing retailers can apply for the cannabis lounge license as well as sale and on-site consumption by people 21 years and older.
+Existing retailers can apply for the marijuana consumption lounge license as well as sale and on-site consumption by people 21 years and older.
 On the other hand, independent establishments can enter into a contract with an existing retailer so they can resale ready-to-consume marijuana and other cannabis products to be consumed on-site.